-As the Social Security Administration notes, generally only noncitizens authorized by the Department of Homeland Security to work in the U.S. can get a SSN.
+As the Social Security Administration notes, generally only noncitizens authorized by the Department of Homeland Security to work in the U.S. can get an SSN.

 Fortunately, there’s more than one way to get a credit card without a Social Security number.
-Some credit card companies accept an alternate form of identification in lieu of a SSN.
-Read on to learn how you can start building a credit history in the U.S.
+Some credit card companies accept an alternate form of identification in lieu of an SSN.
+Read on to learn how to get a credit card without a Social Security number and how you can start building a credit history in the U.S.

-- Apply for an individual tax identification number (ITIN).
+- Apply for an individual tax identification number, or ITIN

-If you’re unable to get a Social Security number, you may still be able to apply for a credit card by using an Individual Taxpayer Identification Number (ITIN), a tax-processing ID number assigned to individuals by the Internal Revenue Service (IRS).
+If you’re unable to get a Social Security number, you may still be able to apply for a credit card by using an individual taxpayer identification number, a tax-processing ID number assigned to individuals by the Internal Revenue Service.